Skip to content

 Note

-• Interfaces can only be used in delphi or objfpc modes.
+• Interfaces are typically used in delphi or objfpc modes.

 Info